derekjchow/kelvin/doc/microarch/debug.md

 ## AXI CSR Interface

-These registers are mapped into the Kelvin CSR address space and are used to communicate with the debug module.
+These registers are mapped into the CoralNPU CSR address space and are used to communicate with the debug module.

 | Address    | Name       | Description                                                                                                |
 |------------|------------|------------------------------------------------------------------------------------------------------------|